Breword/tmux/Formats.md

 xxxbar
 ~~~~

-Multiple substitions may be done in series by separating them with `;`, like so:
+Multiple substitutions may be done in series by separating them with `;`, like
+so:

 ~~~~
 $ tmux set @v foobar